yuyang339/cs140e-21spr/labs/10-process/README.md

       special load at the end of the handler so you can resume execution.

       Your hashes should match everyone else.
-I'll add tests.
+I'll add more tests.

       NOTE: we do not want the value of any exception shadow register, we want the actual user value, so you'll have to figure out how to get that with a store.

+      If you are getting differences: make sure you clear *all* registers besides `r0` and `r1` and the `pc` --- you should clear the `cpsr` by writing a zeroed register into it once you make the user mode switch.
+You also clear `lr` since we are never returning and it will almost certainly be different for everyone.